Table of Contents The Goals of SAM and SaaS Management are...

 #1 Rationalize your SaaS purchases to align with business goals:

 - Discover your baseline inventory.
-Start by discovering your complete application inventory.
+SaaS discovery starts by getting a complete inventory of your applications.
 Make sure to categorize each by function, and take note of renewal dates and terms.
 A SaaS Management platform can automate renewal tracking.

 - Determine your standard toolset.
 You’ll likely discover redundant SaaS applications that serve a similar function, such as project management or web conferencing tools.
 Take the opportunity to establish the preferred SaaS tools you want to use across the application, then communicate company-wide adoption.
 SaaS Management tools make it easy to whitelist these standard tools.